kumarmukand/Community-Engagement-Portal/README.md

 The Final Report containing all the documentation is available in Final Report Folder

  # Features
-The CMS project provides the following features:
+The Portal provides the following features:

 User registration and login
 Complaint filing and tracking